 Reza looks surprised.
 He explains: “You see, in Iran people like to travel to the Persian Gulf to enjoy the sand and the sea at the bitches.
 Kish Island is a very popular place for that.
 In your country, do you have any place like that as well?”

 “Oh…a place with beaches you mean!”
 I repeat with a relieved smile.

 We sit down in an old traditional tea shop that according to Reza serves excellent Faludeh, a frozen sorbet made with thin starch noodles and rosewater.
 We order one each.
-While we are waiting for our cool treats Reza nervously types text messages on his old Nokia.
+While we are waiting for our cool treats Reza nervously types text messages on

 “Excuse me, but it’s my girlfriend asking to chat with me all the time.
 We send each other about 100 text messages per day.
 That’s much cheaper than calling, as long as we write in Farsi.
 If we type in English it’s almost double the price.”

 Spurred on by my interest Reza goes on explaining about his life and the challenges he is facing…